Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 ## waic

-The WAIC metric from the model with less chemical mixtures:
+The WAIC metric from the model with fewer chemicals:

 bwqs_waic(fit_bwqs_less$fit)$waic